ALERT: All Ecology business operations are closed for furlough on Sept. 25. All offices remain closed to walk-in service due to COVID-19.

 For the purposes of this program, the producer of mercury-containing lights sold in or into Washington includes a person or entity that:

-Ecology maintains a list of producers of mercury lights.
+We maintain a list of producers of mercury lights.

 Every producer of mercury-containing lights sold in or into Washington for retail sale must: